History Skills Workshops

 The University of Oxford's Faculty of History offers free online History Skills Workshops to state secondary school, sixth form and FE college pupils in years 12 & 13 from across the UK.

-- To inspire students’ curiosity about the past and enthusiasm for studying history.
+- To inspire curiosity about the past and enthusiasm for studying history.

-- To work with secondary school teachers to enrich the history curriculum.
+- To work with teachers to enrich the history curriculum.

 - To help students to develop the analytical, critical, and imaginative skills that Russell Group universities look for in applicants for humanities degrees.

 - To inform and encourage students to consider applying to read history at university, including at the University of Oxford.

 The workshops develop the skills that are tested by Oxford University’s undergraduate admissions process, including the History Aptitude Test (HAT) and admissions interviews.
 To find out more about applying to study history at Oxford, see: https://www.history.ox.ac.uk/undergraduate-admissions

-Workshops are taught by our team of Graduate Outreach Tutors (historians who are researching DPhil's at Oxford and who have been trained to work with schools and who are researching PhDs in History at Oxford.
-Ambassadors are also able to put you in touch with admissions co-ordinators at Oxford who can provide further individual guidance to potential Oxford applicants.
+Workshops are taught by our team of Graduate Outreach Tutors (historians who are researching DPhil's at Oxford and who have been trained to work with schools.)
+Tutors are able to put you in touch with admissions co-ordinators at Oxford who can provide further individual guidance to potential Oxford applicants.